ESRD Network 13

 If an ESRD patient-consumer has a concern, unanswered question, or complaint regarding his/her treatment or quality of care, the patient-consumer may exercise their right to file a grievance by following the steps listed here:

-STEP 4 The patient-consumer may choose to by-pass Steps 1, 2 and 3, and initiate a grievance directly to the Network 13 office.
+The patient-consumer may choose to by-pass Steps 1and 2 , and initiate a grievance directly to the Network 13 office.
 This step may be taken with or without the knowledge of the facility staff involved in the grievance.
 The grievance may be communicated by telephone or letter.
-A letter is preferred for the purpose of clear and unquestionable understanding.
-(If the patient-consumer wishes to maintain anonymity, it should be approached with the understanding that a full investigation may not be achieved.)
-Grievances should be addressed to: Chairperson
+(If the patient-consumer wishes to maintain anonymity, he/she should be made aware that a full investigation may not be achieved.)
+Grievances should be addressed to:

 Medical Review Board